When Should You Adopt A New Cat After Yours Dies?

 No cat will ever quite have this guy’s personality!

 Waiting allows you time to meet a few cats and see who fits the best with your life and your needs.
 If you need a cat that is outgoing, it prevents you from getting a shy and scared cat.
 If you want a cat that is low maintenance, you won’t end up deciding to get a Bengal.
-You can take your time to meet the right cat and bring them home when they wander into your life.
+You can take your time to meet the right cat and bring the cat home when they wander into your life.

 Getting Another Cat Right Away